7 things you can only do in Montréal

 1. Hang 10, urban-surfing style

 The only thing that could make Montréal any more fun is if you could surf here.
 Too bad it’s not even remotely close to an ocean.
 Wait… what’s that you say?
 Yes, urban surfing in Montréal is a thing, and a very popular thing at that.
 The fast-flowing St. Lawrence River, which wraps around the Island of Montréal, has a number of white-water rapids along its course, and several of these have what are called standing waves.
-These are permanent waves — you go to them; they don’t come to you.
+These are permanent waves: you go to them, they don’t come to you.
 Many of them, like Guy’s Wave and Big Joe (not for the faint of heart), are located just minutes from downtown and are ideal for river surfing.
-And if river surfing isn’t in your bag of tricks yet, not to worry: one-of-a-kind Montréal nautical centre KSF — specialists in SUP (stand up paddleboard), river surfing, recreational kayaking, white-water kayaking and even SUP yoga — offers river surfing packages that include instruction.
+And if river surfing isn’t in your bag of tricks yet, not to worry.
+One-of-a-kind Montréal nautical centre KSF — specialists in SUP (stand up paddleboard), river surfing, recreational kayaking, white-water kayaking and even SUP yoga — offers river surfing packages that include instruction.

 3. Feel like you’re in an alien world at Frédéric-Back Park